In the field of micro- and nano-manufacturing, the precision of apertures directly determines product performance.

 3.Composite processing technology has become a new trend

-For example, Japan’s Fanuc laser – electrolytic composite process, the first nanosecond laser pre-processing, and then through electrochemical polishing will be the hole wall roughness from Ra 3.2 μm down to 0.4 μm, the efficiency of 6 times.
+For example, Japan’s Fanuc uses a laser-electrolytic composite process: first, nanosecond laser pre-processing is performed, followed by electrochemical polishing.
+This reduces the hole wall roughness from Ra 3.2 μm to 0.4 μm, with a sixfold increase in efficiency.

 Frontier direction: